Super-Kamiokande: Description

-The Super-K is located 1000 m underground in the Mozumi Mine in Hida's Kamioka area.
-It consists of a cylindrical stainless steel tank that is 41.4 m tall and 39.3 m in diameter holding 50,220 metric tons (55,360 US tons) of ultrapure water.
+Super-K is located 1000 m underground in the Mozumi Mine in Hida's Kamioka area.
+It consists of a cylindrical stainless steel tank that is 41.4 m tall and 39.3 m in diameter holding 50,220 tonnes (55,360 US tons) of ultrapure water.
 The tank volume is divided by a stainless steel superstructure into an inner detector (ID) region, which is 36.2 m in height and 33.8 m in diameter, and outer detector (OD) which consists of the remaining tank volume.
 Mounted on the superstructure are 11,146 photomultiplier tubes (PMT) 50 cm in diameter that face the ID and 1,885 20 cm PMTs that face the OD.
-There is a Tyvek and blacksheet barrier attached to the superstructure that optically separates the ID and OD.
+A Tyvek and blacksheet barrier attached to the superstructure optically separates the ID and OD.

 A neutrino interaction with the electrons or nuclei of water can produce a charged particle that moves faster than the speed of light in water, which is slower than the speed of light in vacuum.
 This creates a cone of light known as Cherenkov radiation, which is the optical equivalent to a sonic boom.
 The Cherenkov light is projected as a ring on the wall of the detector and recorded by the PMTs.
-Using the timing and charge information recorded by each PMT, the interaction vertex, ring direction and flavor of the incoming neutrino is determined.
+Using the timing and charge information recorded by each PMT, the interaction vertex, ring direction, and flavor of the incoming neutrino is determined.
 From the sharpness of the edge of the ring the type of particle can be inferred.
 The multiple scattering of electrons is large, so electromagnetic showers produce fuzzy rings.
 Highly relativistic muons, in contrast, travel almost straight through the detector and produce rings with sharp edges.